 The initial point of contact is always the child's class teacher.
-If concerns cannot be dealt with by the class teacher, then an appointment can be made with the Assistant Head/Pupil Premium Lead (Mrs Dyde) or the Assistant Head/Senco (Mrs Henshall).
+If concerns cannot be dealt with by the class teacher, then an appointment can be made with the Senco (Miss Baggaley) or the Assistant Head/Pupil Premium Lead (Mrs Dyde).
 If you feel your concerns still need addressing, then you can make an appointment with the Head Teacher (Mrs Woollam).
-If any person feels that their complaint has not been dealt with adequately by the school staff, they are able to contact the Chair of our Executive Interim Board (Mr Alan Stancliffe).
+If any person feels that their complaint has not been dealt with adequately by the school staff, they are able to contact the Chair of governors (Mr Alan Stancliffe).